Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Tower Hamlets and are not the council.
 About us

-The Development Committee of Tower Hamlets Council met on Thursday, 25 April 2024, to discuss a planning application for a property on Columbia Road and the interim delegation scheme for planning powers from the London Legacy Development Corporation (LLDC).
-The committee unanimously granted planning permission for the proposed development at 82 Columbia Road, and also agreed to the recommendation to take forward the work on the interim delegation scheme.
+The Development Committee of Tower Hamlets Council met on Thursday, 25 April 2024, to discuss a planning application for a property on Columbia Road and to consider an interim delegation scheme for planning functions.
+The committee granted planning permission for the proposed development at 82 Columbia Road and agreed to the proposed interim delegation scheme with the London Legacy Development Corporation.

-The committee also considered a report regarding an interim delegation scheme for planning powers from the London Legacy Development Corporation (LLDC) to Tower Hamlets Council.
-This scheme is part of a broader plan for the LLDC to hand back its planning powers to Tower Hamlets and three other boroughs (Newham, Waltham Forest, and Hackney) by December 1, 2024.
+The committee also considered a report on an interim delegation scheme for planning functions from the London Legacy Development Corporation (LLDC) to Tower Hamlets Council.
+This scheme is intended to facilitate a smooth handover of planning powers from the LLDC to the four growth boroughs, including Tower Hamlets, by 1 December 2024.

 Attendees